How Do LLMs Use Their Depth?: Complexity-Driven Depth Use in LLMs

-Critically, while computing a multi-token fact, \emph{the earliest appearance of the first token in the multi-token fact requires the largest number of layers, but the subsequent tokens become top-ranked much sooner.} For instance, for a 3-token fact, the first token on average emerges around layer 27 for Pythia-6.9B, whereas the subsequent second and third tokens begin to emerge around layers 20 and 12 respectively.
+Critically, while computing a multi-token fact, \emph{the earliest appearance of the first token in the multi-token fact requires the largest number of layers, but the subsequent tokens become top-ranked much sooner.} For instance, for a 3-token fact, the first token on average emerges around layer 27 for Pythia-6.9B, whereas the subsequent second and third tokens emerge around layers 20 and 12 respectively.
 This pattern represents another example of a graded use of model depth, where harder to do tasks, like predicting the first token in a multi-token fact, requires additional depth, while subsequent tokens that are conditionally easier to predict given the first token, appear at shallower depths.

-GPT2-XL and LLama3-8B follow similar trends, which can be seen in Appendix \ref{appendix:complexity-aware}.
+\textbf{Early-Decoding Experiments:} To validate the information processing trajectories during multi-token fact recall, we perform early exiting experiments and calulate Top-1 match rate at intermediate layers.
+We do this using TunedLens and calculated the percentage of times the intermediate Top-1 rank prediction matches the final prediction at an intermediate layer.
+These experiments have been used in prior work to validate intermediate computations performed by the model \citep{jumptoconclusions, geva2022transformer, key-value-memories}.
+The results can be seen in Figures \ref{fig:early_exiting_fact_pythia_2token} and \ref{fig:early_exiting_fact_pythia_3token}, where the Top-1 match rate for subsequent tokens is much higher in early layers.
+This effect is especially stark when observing the second token in a 2-token fact and the third token in a 3-token fact for Pythia 6.9B.